gitlabhq/gitlabhq/doc/university/training/end-user/README.md

 - When you want feedback create a merge request
 - Target is the ‘default’ branch (usually master)
 - Assign or mention the person you would like to review
-- Add 'WIP' to the title if it's a work in progress
+- Add `WIP` to the title if it's a work in progress
 - When accepting, always delete the branch
 - Anyone can comment, not just the assignee
 - Push corrections to the same branch